BellaBinus/Scoutero/README.md

 ## How it works
 - Tracks job postings from company career pages
-- Allows users to run scans on demand
+- Run scans on demand across tracked companies
 - Filters results using keyword inclusion and exclusion
 - Surfaces relevant roles with timestamps and tags for quick review

 ## Why I Built This
 Scoutero was built out of frustration with job aggregators like LinkedIn, where algorithms often produce too much noise.
 My own job search focused on a niche area, financial crime and fraud, where a more targeted approach is needed.
 Scoutero gives users control over where they search, what signals they use, and how results are surfaced.
+Unlike job boards, Scoutero does not rely on ranking algorithms — it lets users define their own signals and search criteria.

 ## Key Features

 - **Company tracking** — maintain a list of target companies
 - **On-demand scanning** — run searches when it makes sense for you
-- **Keyword filtering** — define inclusion and exclusion signals
+- **Keyword filtering** — define inclusion and exclusion signals, and matching sensitivity
-- **Adjustable match threshold** — control how strictly roles are matched
 - **Role tracking** — mark roles as saved, applied, or irrelevant
 - **Search history** — revisit previous scans